Discovering Children’s Books: Creative Campaigns

 Further resources:

-- Explore the full Discovering Children’s Books playlist featuring top children’s authors, illustrators and poets introducing a range of book-related and writing activities for primary aged children.
+- Explore the full Discovering Children’s Books playlist on YouTube, featuring top children’s authors, illustrators and poets introducing a range of book-related and writing activities for primary aged children.

 Visit the resource